Trump says March 1 deadline for China trade talks not 'magical' date

 “I know that China would like not for that to happen, so I think they’re trying to move fast so that doesn’t happen.”

-On Tuesday, the United States and China launched a new round of talks in Washington, with follow-up sessions later in the week.
+On Tuesday, the United States and China launched a new round of talks in Washington, with follow-up sessions at a higher level scheduled for later in the week.
 The negotiations followed a week of talks in Beijing that ended last week without a deal but which officials said had yielded progress on some key issues.

+Bloomberg reported on Tuesday that the United States as part of a trade deal was seeking to secure a pledge from China that it will not devalue its yuan currency.

+Officials from the two countries, which resumed talks on Tuesday in Washington, are discussing how to address currency policy in a “Memorandum of Understanding” that would form the basis of a U.S.-China trade deal, the news agency reported, citing unnamed people involved in and briefed on the discussions.